Johnnie Johnson (RAF officer, born 1915): Second World War

 Johnson returned to operational flying in early 1941 in 616 Squadron, which was forming part of the Tangmere Wing.
 Johnson often found himself flying alongside Wing Commander Douglas Bader and Australian ace Tony Gaze.

-On 15 January 1941, Johnson, the recently appointed Squadron Leader Burton and Pilot Officer Hugh Dundas, who arrived back at the squadron on 13 September 1940, took off to offer cover for a convoy off North Cotes.
+On 15 January 1941, Johnson, the recently appointed Squadron Leader Burton, and Pilot Officer Hugh Dundas took off to offer cover for a convoy off North Cotes.
 The controller vectored the pair onto an enemy aircraft, a Dornier Do 17.
 Both attacked the bomber and lost sight of it and each other.
 Although the controllers intercepted distress signals from the bomber Johnson did not see it crash.
 They were credited with one enemy aircraft damaged.
 It was the only time Johnson was to engage a German bomber.
 By the end of January, Johnson had added another 16.35 flying hours on Spitfires.

-In the opening months, Johnson flew as a night fighter pilot.
+In the opening months of 1941, Johnson flew as a night fighter pilot.
 Using day fighters to act as night fighters without radar was largely unsuccessful in intercepting German bombers during the Blitz; Johnson's only action occurred on 22 February 1941 when he damaged a Messerschmitt Bf 110 in Spitfire R6611, QJ-F. A week later, Johnson's squadron was moved to RAF Tangmere on the Channel coast.
 Johnson was eager to see combat after just 10.40 operational hours and welcomed the prospect of meeting the enemy from Tangmere.
 If the Germans did not resume their assault the wing was to take the fight to them.

 In November 1940 Air Marshal Sholto Douglas became Air Officer Commanding (AOC) RAF Fighter Command.
-On 8 December 1940 a directive from the Air Staff called for Sector Offensive Sweeps.
+On 8 December 1940 a directive from the Air Staff called for "Sector Offensive Sweeps".
 It ordered hit-and-run operations over Belgium and France.
 The operations were to be conducted by three squadrons to harass German air defences.
 On 10 January 1941 Circus attacks were initiated by sending small bomber formations protected by large numbers of fighters.
 The escalation of offensive operations throughout 1941 was designed to draw up the Luftwaffe as Douglas' command took an increasingly offensive stance.
 These operations became known as the Circus offensive.
 Trafford Leigh-Mallory, AOC 11 Group, penned Operations Instruction No. 7, which he had written on 16 February.
-Leigh-Mallory outlined six distinct operations for day fighters: Ramrod (bomber escort with primary goal the destruction of the target); Fighter Ramrod (the same goal where fighters escorted ground-attack fighters); Roadstead (bomber escort and anti-shipping operations); Fighter Roadstead (the same operation as Roadstead but without bombers) along with Rhubarb (poor weather ground attack operation) and Circus operations (see glossary).
+Leigh-Mallory outlined six distinct operations for day fighters: Ramrod (bomber escort with primary goal the destruction of the target); Fighter Ramrod (the same goal where fighters escorted ground-attack fighters); Roadstead (bomber escort and anti-shipping operations); Fighter Roadstead (the same operation as Roadstead but without bombers) along with Rhubarb (poor weather ground attack operation) and Circus operations (Note: see Glossary of RAF code names).